rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 - demo aws monitors folder and alerts for each service (imported but disable by default)
 - custom notifications settings group for above if configured (none by default)

+### Customized FERS
+FERs in this project in field.tf are also customized in scope section.
+The reason for this to:
+- demonstrate how tweak FER scope if necessary in a rule
+- support centralized cloudtrail collection by scoping to ```_sourcecategory=*cloudtrail* ``` instead of ```account=* region=*```.
+Account field does not exist in cloudtrails where a customer already has existing collection and is using workaround here: https://help.sumologic.com/docs/observability/aws/other-configurations-tools/integrate-control-tower-accounts/#step-3-create-field-extraction-rule.
+In such a config the user could include this extra central FER for cloudtrails in as an additional FER in this project if necessary. (see "DEMONSTRATION CENTRAL FER FOR EXISTING SINGLE BUCKET CLOUDTRAILS" in field.tf)

 ## What issues will happen if you include apps in more than one tf project?
 Creating or pre-existence of some items cause issues if you include in multiple tf projects.
 - herirarchy should only exist once, but overwriting this is probably fine